HOW TO MAKE FLAT WHITE

 When you are done brewing the espresso, it is time to pour the steamed milk into the mug.
 Ensure that you pour the milk slowly.
 This will help you create a good blend between the surface of the coffee and the foam in the milk.
 Once you have done this, you can now sit back, relax and sip your delicious beverage.

 The flat white is a perfect choice for individuals who like to add milk to coffee but don't want the froth that is usually in other coffee drinks like a latte.
-If you have been looking for a new way to drink coffee, you should try this recipe, it may just become your favorite.
+Note that before you start brewing any type of coffee, you'll have to use high-quality coffee beans.
+Click here to order.

 Fresh coffee beansFresh coffee beans